FutureDB: A Cryptacus and Popstar workshop on distance-bounding

 Unlike the so-called computational approach, the symbolic approach makes strong assumptions on cryptographic primitives but fully models interactions between the participants of the protocols.

 Although less precise, this symbolic approach benefits from automation and can thus target more complex protocols and scenarios than those analysed using the computational approach.

 In this talk, I will give a brief overview of the symbolic approach, explain the strengths of this approach, but also its limitations especially regarding the analysis of distance-bounding protocols.

 Location and time

-- São Miguel Island, Azore Islands (co-located with Cryptacus 2018 Summer school, to be held there thereafter)
+This event took place at São Miguel Island, Azore Islands (co-located with Cryptacus 2018 Summer school) on 14-15 April 2018.

 - Gildas Avoine, University of Rennes, INSA Rennes, IRISA, Rennes, France